extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 (:> pat-3 4 0 (play syn1 @1 80 dur) '(48 (46 (49 46))))
 ```

-The lists (and sub-lists) in the pattern language have to have nice round (or
+The lists (and sub-lists) in the pattern language aren't required to have nice round (or
 even) numbers of elements: you can have triplets.

 ```extempore